 Today there is a much narrower margin of error for business systems that fail to accurately capture key data needed to enable good decisions.
 Firms determining whether or not to invest in a new product line, for example, depend heavily on the analytics they get from their systems.

 The final decision must be based on quality data.
 Mistakes introduced anywhere in a process or cycle are especially costly in the current environment.
 One false step could be particularly damaging as firms attempt to take advantage of new opportunities.

 The common thread

 Business systems analysts typically act as a liaison between the business side of an enterprise and the providers of services to the enterprise.
-They possess functional expertise in one or more of the traditional business processes (e.g., revenues, expenditures, financial reporting, payroll, general ledger, human resources and treasury) as well as specialized knowledge of one or more of the major ERP systems.
-By enhancing communication between internal and external parties, the business systems analyst minimizes costs and delays.
+They possess functional expertise in one or more of the traditional business processes (e.g., revenues, expenditures, financial reporting, payroll, general ledger, human resources systems and treasury) as well as specialized knowledge of one or more of the major ERP systems.
+Using their nontechnical skills, the business systems analyst enhances communication between internal and external parties, minimizing costs and delays.
 It’s not hard to see why their particular expertise makes them so valuable to firms.

 Few firms, especially small and midsize businesses, have the resources for full-time support of ERP initiatives nor does this arrangement make the most sense given the one-time nature of most of these projects.
 As a result, companies look instead for consultants, or project professionals, with the required strong finance and accounting backgrounds and ERP implementation experience to serve in business systems analyst roles.
 Using consultants also helps a company prevent internal bias or politics in the system selection process.
 Interim business systems analysts are not salespeople; they are independent from any vendors.